mroley1/Online-Grimoire/adding_tokens.md

         // Full name, with spaces and capitalization "name": "Token Name",
-        // Copy the text from the BOTC wiki "description": "Your team wins.
+        // Copy the text from the BOTC wiki
+        "ability": "Your team wins.
 Everyone goes home and praises the developers",
         // GOOD, EVIL, or BOTH.
         "alignment": "GOOD",
          // townsfolk, outsider, minion, demon, traveler, or fabled.